Communication Challenges in Young Children with Autism Spectrum Disorder

 Introduction

 Young children with Autism Spectrum Disorder alongside other bipolar disabilities present with the challenge of poor communication besides poor interpersonal skills.
 This has been a great challenge to them as they suffer numerous adverse academic and behavioural outcomes.
 Children are born with the ability to learn language mostly the one used around them.
 This has been noted to take substantial time.
-However, due to varied health conditions this has not been the case as various children present with speech and communication disorders.
+However, due to varied health conditions this has not been the case as various children present with speech and communication disorders, which can be crucial to consider when seeking education dissertation help.
 Some children experience temporary delay in speech and language development.
 The distinct communication disorders are inclusive of speech disorders and language disorders.

 Williams et al have defined speech as the production of specific sounds while they have defined speech disorders as the conditions that affect the ability of an individual to produce sounds that produce words (2010).
 The types of speech disorders include stuttering that entails the interruptions to the flow of speech.
 These include repetitions, blocks, and prolongations n the pronunciation of words.
 Another type of speech disorder has been termed as the Apraxia which defines the condition of brain damage thus impairing the motor skills of an individual thus affecting the ability to form sounds correctly (Damico et al., 2010).
 Dysarthria is another speech disorder due to muscle weakness in the organs and parts involved in sound formation due to brain damage.
 Speech disorders can be intervened for through speech therapy as well as physical exercise (Damico et al., 2010).